shravankumaar31/Aerospace-supply-chain-risk-ai/README.md

 # Aerospace Supply Chain Risk AI

-An end-to-end pipeline that ingests public aerospace supply chain data (BLS, FAA, FRED), scores supplier and commodity risk using a composite model, and generates AI-written procurement briefs via the OpenAI API.
+An end-to-end pipeline that ingests public aerospace supply chain data (BLS, FAA, FRED), scores supplier and commodity risk using a composite model, and generates AI-written procurement briefs via the Claude API.
 Results are surfaced through an interactive Streamlit dashboard with Plotly visualizations.

 ## Tech Stack